 Prior to her joining Sodexo in 2011, Katherine held positions in the healthcare, automotive, amateur sport, and telecom sectors.

 Katherine has an Honours degree in Rhetoric and Professional Writing from the University of Waterloo, a Management Certificate from Carleton University with a concentration in Marketing, and a Diploma in International Trade from FITT.
-She serves on the Board of Directors at the Canadian Council for Aboriginal Business and is Vice Chair of the Board at Food4Kids Ontario.
+She serves on the Board of Directors at the Canadian Council for Aboriginal Business, the Ontario Tourism Education Corporation (OTEC), and is Chair of the Board at Food4Kids Ontario.

 Barry Telford is CEO of Sodexo Canada.
 Barry is a visionary leader committed to developing an environment that allows an operations team to excel in delivering value and ensuring client relationships are built on trust.
 Barry brings vast experience and solid leadership credentials gained through 25 years of industry exposure.